 What is phishing?

 Phishing is the crime of deceiving people into sharing sensitive information like passwords and credit card numbers.
 As with real fishing, there's more than one way to reel in a victim, but one phishing tactic is the most common.
-Victims receive an email or a text message that imitates (or “spoofs”) a person or organization they trust, like a coworker, a bank, or a Government office.
+Victims receive a malicious email (malspam) or a text message that imitates (or “spoofs”) a person or organization they trust, like a coworker, a bank, or a government office.
 When the victim opens the email or text, they find a scary message meant to overcome their better judgement by filling them with fear.
 The message demands that the victim go to a website and take immediate action or risk some sort of consequence.

 If users take the bait and click the link, they're sent to an imitation of a legitimate website.
 From here, they're asked to log in with their username and password credentials.
 If they are gullible enough to comply, the sign-on information goes to the attacker, who uses it to steal identities, pilfer bank accounts, and sell personal information on the black market.